 At the end of this journey of discovery, Gus decided to set up a Foundation, to proactively encourage Aussies to speak up, express their emotions and ensure they all have a close friend in life that they can go to when times are tough.
 Gus simply does not accept the alarming statistics surrounding suicide and that eight beautiful people take their life every day.

 Gotcha4Life believes in the power of prevention through connection and champions the idea of proactively building mental fitness and the resilience required to deal better with the challenges that life throws at us.

 We trust in the concept of starting meaningful conversations by developing better social and emotional connections with mates, families, colleagues and community.

-Following the enormous impact of Man Up, Gus founded Gotcha4Life with the mission to target Men’s Mental Health.
-Gotcha4Life today drives real change and funds educational workshops and innovative training programs throughout Australia that build mental fitness in all individuals, organisations and communities to activate strong, open and binding relationships.
+To drive real change, Gotcha4Life funds educational workshops and innovative training programs throughout Australia that build mental fitness in individuals, organisations and communities to activate strong, open and binding relationships.

 Gotcha4Life has helped to provide practical tools to over tens of thousands of young men, women, boys and girls, to help build the mental fitness required to support themselves and their friends.